Joint State Estimation Under Attack of Discrete Event Systems: The joint state estimation problem

 Different physical problems can be described in this setting by suitably defining relation $\mathcal{R}$.
 A significant example is the following one.

-Assume that a subset of states of the system, $X_{cr} \subseteq X$, is labeled as critical in the sense that when the system is in one of such states, a protective action must be taken to avoid possible damages.
+\begin{example} Assume that a subset of states of a system, $X_{cr} \subseteq X$, is labeled as critical in the sense that when the system is in one of such states, a protective action must be taken to avoid possible damages.
 The operator is monitoring the system evolution in order to establish when one of such states is reached.
 Obviously, if the operator does not realize that a critical state has been reached, no action is taken and the system behaviour can be seriously compromised.
 The effectiveness of an attacker that aims to affect the system observation in order to prevent the operator to realize when a critical state is reached, can be evaluated via the misleading relation defined as $\mathcal{R} = \{ (X',X'') \ | \ X' \cap X_{cr} \neq \emptyset \text { and } X'' \cap X_{cr} = \emptyset \}$.
-Indeed, the attack is harmful if there exists at least one observation $s$ such that $\mathcal{C}(s) \cap X_{cr} \neq \emptyset$ (meaning that the system may be in a critical state) which can be corrupted to an observation $s'$ with $\mathcal{C}(s') \cap X_{cr} = \emptyset$ (meaning that the operator excludes the system is in a critical state).}
+Indeed, the attack is harmful if there exists at least one observation $s$ such that $\mathcal{C}(s) \cap X_{cr} \neq \emptyset$ (meaning that the system may be in a critical state) which can be corrupted to an observation $s'$ with $\mathcal{C}(s') \cap X_{cr} = \emptyset$ (meaning that the operator excludes the possibility that the system is in a critical state).~ $\diamond$ \end{example} Given a plant $G=(X,E,\delta,x_0)$ with set of observable events $E_o$, and a misleading relation $\mathcal{R} \subseteq 2^X \times 2^X$, the main contribution of this paper consists in providing a tool, called a joint estimator that contains all the possible actions (insert and/or erase observations) that an attacker may implement during the system evolution.
+On the basis of such a structure, the attacker can establish if the attacks are harmful to the plant.

-{\red While achieving its goal, the attacker wants to remain stealthy, namely it wants to affect the operator observation without being discovered.
-This can be formalized introducing the notion of stealthy attack function.